Keys to Choosing a CGM

 2. Requires Intent

 I need to remember to wave the reader over the transmitter, which might not happen on days when I’m busy or distracted, or at night.
 And there’s a price for forgetting: The sensor can provide glucose values for 10 to 14 days (depending on the model) if you scan at least every eight hours.
-If not, the glucose information from the previous eight hours will be overwritten and not available for decision-making or download.
+If not, the glucose information that is older than eight hours will be overwritten and not available for decision-making or download.

 When a new sensor is inserted, the 10-day FreeStyle Libre will not show any glucose data for the first 12 hours.
 During this time, you will need to do finger-stick checks.
 Thankfully, the FreeStyle Libre’s 14-day model takes only an hour to warm up.